1) About Us 2) Enrollment/Withdrawal

-- Inside voices & Outside voices (we use them at the appropriate locations, no screaming.)
+- Inside voices & Outside voices (we use them at the appropriate location, no screaming.)

 - Be kind to your friends (nice words, no bossiness, hands & feet to ourselves)

 - Try before you ask for help.
 As long as you try, no worries!
 We are here for you!
 We work on independence a lot in preschool.
-We work on putting on our own shoes and jackets, etc. (If you don’t know the upside down jacket trick, ask us and we will show you).
-We also work on becoming independent in the bathroom once potty trained.
+We work on putting on our own shoes and jackets, etc. (If you don’t know the upside-down jacket trick, ask us and we will show you).

 - Respect! (respect each other, respect your providers, respect your parents, respect my house and the toys you play with).
 We speak kindly to each other and we are constantly reminded how to do so.
 We learn to respect each other by using our words to tell each other when we don’t like something, listening to others, and stopping the action that is causing them to feel bad.
 That includes adults.
 For example, if a child says, “I don’t want to be tickled right now,” it is showing them how to be respectful to others by listening and respecting how they feel.
 Respect is a hard thing for children to learn and hard for adults to teach, but it is worth the effort!

 When you enroll your child, you will receive an “Off Premise Trip” form to sign to give general permission to go to different locations away from my home property.
 If we want to take any off premise trips that are not listed on the form, we will request written permission from each parent.
-We typically take at least 2 field trips each year (not counting playgrounds) and we typically ask for parent volunteers.
-Each child will be restrained with a car seat, booster seat, or a shoulder seat belt, according to age and state law.
+We typically take at least 2 field trips each year (not counting playgrounds) and we will ask for parent volunteers.
+Each child will be restrained with a car seat or booster seat according to age, weight, and state law.
 Forms containing emergency information for each child, as well as a First Aid Kit, will be carried in the car each time the children are transported.

 Procedures to limit the spread of contagious illness:

-- Hands are washed using antibacterial liquid soap before/after eating, after using the bathroom, after diaper changing, after being outside, etc.
+- Hands are washed using antibacterial liquid soap before/after eating, after using the bathroom, after being outside, etc.

 - Childcare areas, toys, and bathrooms are cleaned and sanitized.

-If your child becomes ill while in my care, I will call you and you must IMMEDIATELY pick your child up from daycare, which means within 30 MINUTES or safe driving time.
+If your child becomes ill while in my care, I will call you and you must IMMEDIATELY pick up your child, which means within 30 MINUTES or safe driving time.
 Children who have had diarrhea, vomiting, or a fever of 100 or above, may not return to daycare for a period of 24 hours from the last episode of the above without medicine, and must be symptom free.
-Likewise, children on antibiotics shall remain out of daycare until they are on antibiotics for a period of 24 hours and are symptom free.
+Likewise, children on antibiotics may not return until they are on antibiotics for a period of 24 hours and are symptom free.
 A doctor’s note may be required if I feel it’s necessary.